dagger/dagger/RELEASING.md

 - [ ] `30 mins` Review and merge the prep PR.
 The merged commit is what gets tagged in the next step.
   - 🚨 Non-main branch release only: Ideally use "Rebase and Merge" rather than squashing commits when merging so we can more easily preserve the history of the cherry-picked commits.

+- [ ] Ensure that all GitHub Actions checks pass for the dagger.io PR which gets automatically created part of this PR.
+The PR is configured to deploy a Daggerverse preview environment with a `main` Dagger Engine (the one that is just about to be released).
+If all checks pass, close that PR & delete the branch (this will clean up the infra that gets provisioned).
+If checks fail, cc
+      @jpadams @marcosnils @matipan @gerhard in the release thread and wait for a response before continuing with the release (this might be a blocker).

 ## 🚀 Release ⏱ `10mins`

 - [ ] When you have confirmed that all checks on `$RELEASE_BRANCH` are green, run the following: